This Web Page is Memory

 discussed in the best circles in the 1940s.

-Lillie: there was no anaesthetic for the
+Lillie.
+There was no anaesthetic for

-more whisky than seemed advisable for one about to wield a surgical knife!
-Such operations were then doubtless a
+about to wield a surgical knife!
+Such

-welcome supplementary source of income for a G.P.
-I might add here that in accordance with
+G.P.
+I might add here that in

-females.
-My parents had a small female
+males and females.
+My parents had a

-good taste and decency on the part of the manufacturer.
+masculinity to good taste and decency on the part of the manufacturer.
 Once, when I was about eight, a girl who was

 a playmate persuaded me to strip off for her edification, but, alas, reciprocal